How To Build a Real Estate Portfolio for Lasting Wealth

 Since REITs are true passive income generators, investors usually include them in their portfolios.
 REITs offer you the chance to receive dividends in the same way as investing in the stock market.
 You don’t have to manage properties, buy or sell.

 They offer a convenient way to diversify your portfolio if you can’t devote time, money and effort into building a real estate portfolio on your own.
 And they can be very profitable too.
-In fact, the FTSE Nareit All Equity REITs index performed strongly in 2021, with a total return of 41.3%.
 However, you’ll need to do your due diligence when shopping for REITs.
 The only problem is that dividends you receive from REITs will be taxed at a higher rate.

 5. Real estate syndication

-A syndication is a type of partnership among investors.
-Usually, it’s about combining capital to buy multifamily apartment buildings and then having an experienced property manager handle their operations.
+A real estate syndication is a type of partnership among investors.
+Usually, it involves combining capital to buy multifamily apartment buildings and having an experienced property manager handle their operations.

 6. Wholesaling